sovrynn/ecdo/4-LOCATION-MAPPING/0-general-heuristics/flood-height/README.md

 A great example is the erosion on the Khafre pyramid, from which one can glean how high the ocean was, for certain periods at least, during the erosion at that point.

+## Momentary vs Prolonged Inundation

+It's likely that the highest levels of inundation will only be temporary, as water is displaced and looks for a location to stay, and that the prolonged level of inundation will be much lower.

 ## Calculating Rotational Path

 Since we are lacking mapping libraries, the way I'm currently doing this is with lat/long coordinates, distance, and ChatGPT as a calculator.